1. The First Anglo-Burmese War began in __________.

 Explanation: Unlike Nepal and Bhutan (which remained independent buffer states), Burma was fully annexed (1886).

-77. The Anglo-Nepalese War ended with the Treaty of:
+77. The Anglo-Nepalese War ended with the Treaty of__________.

 A) Yandabo